akanksha333111/Node.js_Express_Project/README.md

 # Node.js_Express_Project
 - To store data in MongoDB and retrieving using Node.js and Express.js; furthermore, to create an endpoint in Node.js to pass on the data to the front-end i.e. create an API (Service)

- Required applications :
+--Required applications :
-NodeJS
+- NodeJS
-PostMan / Web brower
+- PostMan / Web brower
-MongoDb
+- MongoDb
-IDE
+- IDE

-End User       	           API Server	             Database Server Postman/Chrome	           Node Express	           MongoDB
+-End User       	           API Server	             Database Server -Postman/Chrome	           Node Express	           MongoDB

-End User -------- API Server connection: http://localhost:8080/api/movies API Server ------ MongoDB server connection: mongoose
+=-End User -------- API Server connection: http://localhost:8080/api/movies -API Server ------ MongoDB server connection: mongoose

  About Project: